federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 ## Ratifying Code of Conduct Changes

-When discussing a change to the Code of Conduct or enforcement policies, the GNOME online communities Code of Conduct committee will follow this decision-making process:
+When discussing a change to the Code of Conduct or enforcement policies, the GNOME Code of Conduct committee will follow this decision-making process:

  * **Brainstorm options.** Committee members should discuss any relevant context and brainstorm a set of possible options.
 It is important to provide constructive feedback without getting side-tracked from the main question.
 Brainstorming should be limited to 3-7 days maximum.
  * **Vote.** Changes to the Code of Conduct will be decided by a three-fourths majority of all the Code of Conduct committee members